Furnished room near Columbia

 Midtown is 5 stops South on local (15 min)

-All the typical conveniences are nearby, including delis, pharmacies, grocery stores, fitness studios, live performance venues, and a variety of restaurants.
+All the typical conveniences are nearby, including delis, bodegas, pharmacies, grocery stores, fitness studios, live performance venues, bars, and a variety of restaurants.
+The Columbus Square shopping center is a few minutes' walk South on Columbus, where there's a Whole Foods, cafes and shopping.

 The neighborhood is diverse and is home to a lot of families and people of all ages.
 It’s quieter than the touristy areas south of here or the party scene to the north.
 It’s the perfect escape if you need a break from the bustle of Midtown or are looking for a relaxing place to study.